 And if you want to look more feminine, please do not overdo it or learn to do it right.
 It has the opposite effect otherwise.
 I live in a pretty tolerant and diverse city and I have grown up around plenty of transgenders.
 I have absolutely no problem with it.
 However, a solid minority wears obnoxiously bright and poorly put on lipstick with a ton of eyeshadow that does not look good on anyone.
 Experiment with any dramatic clothing or makeup before you leave the house.
-It’s perfectly fine to wear heavy makeup or dramatic clothing as long as it’s worn well.posted over 1 year ago
+It’s perfectly fine to wear heavy makeup or dramatic clothing as long as it’s worn well.posted almost 2 years ago

 The best things to do with fashion in this case is to dress as genetic women your own age and weight would dress.
 Well that and find your particular style.
 Shop at places that cater to women your age.
 That means maybe Forever 21 and the like.
 Avoid old-lady shops like Kohls.

 JCP sometimes has nice things too.
 But like Kohl’s, JCP also has the old lady line (usually in the plus size area which you would not fit anyways being a size 12)

 If you dress too young though, it is a dead giveaway for being TG.
 If you dress to blend in or at least have your look together, some people are still going to know but will take you more serious as a person (and maybe even as a woman)